Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

-\paragraph{Cross-simulator transfer supports foundation-model trajectory.} The same two-phase curriculum (grammar learning plus task conditioning) that succeeded in KOMODO's spatial neutronics transfers to PyRK's point kinetics with zero architectural modification and minimal retraining.
+The same two-phase curriculum (grammar learning plus task conditioning) that succeeded in KOMODO's spatial neutronics transfers to PyRK's point kinetics with zero architectural modification and minimal retraining.
 The model learned a reusable representation of inverse reactor kinetics that generalizes across physics formulations rather than memorizing KOMODO-specific patterns.
 This structural transfer distinguishes foundation models from task-specific controllers.

 However, both KOMODO and PyRK are PWR-like systems with rod-based reactivity control; transfer to fundamentally different reactor types (liquid-salt with chemical shim, gas-cooled with variable coolant flow, fast reactors with sodium cooling) or mixed actuation modalities has not been demonstrated.
 The results demonstrate initial cross-simulator transfer within a reactor family.
 Extension to diverse reactor types and actuation modalities will establish universal domain coverage.